Learn how PPD benefits are calculated in Georgia workers’ compensation cases

 While an injured worker cannot receive pain and suffering under the workers’ compensation statute, they can obtain money for their injured body part.
 The amount of money you are entitled to is based on a formula.
 Your authorized treating physician decides what the rating is for your on-the-job injury.
 This is often a point of contention because it’s a subjective rating and, as we’ll discuss below, every percentage point affects the size of your settlement or award.

-The PPD formula is determined by multiplying the rating of the body part injured by your average weekly wage to determine the full benefits owed to you.
+Your PPD payout is calculated by multiplying the rating of the body part injured by your average weekly wage to determine the full benefits owed to you.

 Georgia law requires your treating physician to use a book called the Guides to the Evaluation of Permanent Impairment (5th edition), which is published by the American Medical Association, to determine your disability rating based on the value of each body part.